 12. Application for licence or permit (sections 24 and 25)

-(1) A person who wishes to apply for a licence under section 24 of the Act or a permit under section 25 of the Act shall lodge with the Commissioner of Health an application in such form as may be approved by the Commissioner of Health from time to time for that purpose.
+(1) A person who wishes to apply for a licence under section 24 of the Act or a permit under section 25 of the Act shall lodge with the CEO an application in such form as may be approved by the CEO from time to time for that purpose.

 (2) An applicant under this regulation must indicate in the application whether the application is for a period of one year or for 3 years.